The 8 Best Certifications for Records Managers

 - Information Governance Professional: Administered by ARMA International, this advanced certification focuses on the higher-level, strategic practice of information governance.

-- Best For: This is best for records managers who are moving into a more strategic focus.
+- Best For: The Information Governance Professional (IGP) is best for records managers who are moving into a more strategic focus.

 - Certified E-Discovery Specialist: Administered by the Association of Certified E-Discovery Specialists, this advanced certification is specific to the technical practice of e-discovery.
 Candidates must document work experience in e-discovery or closely related fields and submit letters of reference.